School-of-Solana/program-MithuNMikey/PROJECT_DESCRIPTION.md

 ## Overview

-SolArena is a decentralized contest and bounty platform that enables organizations to launch competitions with built-in escrow, multisig judging, and optional transaction fee sponsorship.
+SolBrawl is a decentralized contest and bounty platform that enables organizations to launch competitions with built-in escrow, multisig judging, and optional transaction fee sponsorship.
 Participants can submit entries without needing SOL for gas fees, removing barriers to entry.

 ## Core Features